-Hip Hop, Indie, Rock (#Hiphop #raw #underground #melbourne #rnb #experimental #groove)
+Hip Hop, Indie, Pop (#Hiphop #raw #underground #melbourne #rnb #experimental #groove)

 In 2010 'Northeast Party House' will bring the energy of a riotous house party to every club, festival, kindergarten and warehouse party they play.

 TELL US ABOUT YOUR MUSIC - HOW DID YOU DEVELOP YOUR SOUND?